AWS-Samples-GenAI-FSI/sales-analyst-bedrock-dynamodb/README.md

 - Run `python cleanup.py` first
 - Try a different AWS region in `.env` (us-west-2, eu-west-1)
 - Ensure you have sufficient AWS service limits
+- Wait for bastion host SSM agent to come online (can take 2-3 minutes)

 **"Credentials not found":**
+- Make sure you copied `.env.example` to `.env`: `cp .env.example .env`
 - Make sure `.env` file is in the same directory as `app.py`
 - Verify no extra spaces in your credential values
 - Check that you saved the `.env` file after editing